NYCOpportunity/growingupnyc-patterns/src/objects/flex-embed/flex-embed.md

+**Source:** `src/objects/flex-embed/flex-embed`

 The Flex Embed object is a wrapper for embedded content.
-On Growing Up NYC, the Flex Embed is used to wrap Google Maps embeds for Event locations where applicable.